40.8

 About Montague County, Texas

-Montague beats the national average
+Montague County trails the national median

 Score breakdown